Tips for Dust Collection and Safety

-How to Collect the Dust, and What to Avoid Let’s assume a bag filter or fabric filter is applied to remove the grain dust prior to venting the air to atmosphere.
+How to Collect the Dust, and What to Avoid Let’s assume a bag filter or fabric filter is applied to remove the grain dust prior to venting the air into the atmosphere.
 Modern filtration equipment is employed to keep the milling machine interior under a negative atmosphere or a slight vacuum to avoid blowing combustible dust into the facility.
 A slight vacuum is several inches of water column.
-Full vacuum would be 29.92 inches of mercury.
+The full vacuum would be 29.92 inches of mercury.

 To accomplish this, the filtration system must be properly sized.
 If undersized,